deekshithvodela/Assignment-Screening-Appscript-WebApp/README.md

 can hep standardise and eliminate bias to some extent.

 ## Primary GoogleSheet Set-up
-The GoogleSheet should have a sheet named 'Source' with the following columns:
+The GoogleSheet should have a sheet named 'Source' with the following columns: (case sensitive)
 - Column A: Name
 - Column B: Email
 - Column C: Phone